pulumiverse/pulumi-esxi-native/sdk/python/README.md

 ## Known issues with vmware_esxi

 * Using a local source vmx files should not have any networks configured.
-There is very limited network interface mapping abilities in ovf_tools for vmx files.
+There is very limited network interface mapping abilities in packer for vmx files.
   It's best to simply clean out all network information from your vmx file.
 The plugin will add network configuration to the destination vm guest as required.
-* terraform import cannot import the guest disk type (thick, thin, etc.) if the VM is powered on and cannot import the guest ip_address if it's powered off.
+* pulumi import cannot import the guest disk type (thick, thin, etc.) if the VM is powered on and cannot import the guest `ipAddress` if it's powered off.
 * Only `numVCpus` are supported, `numCores` is not.
 * Doesn't support CD-ROM or floppy.
 * Doesn't support Shared bus Interfaces, or Shared disks.